 Safety Features to Consider

-First, look for a sturdy frame that can withstand your baby’s movements.
-Make certain that the materials used are non-toxic and free from harmful chemicals.
+Start with a sturdy frame that can handle your baby’s movements.
+Check that all materials are non-toxic and free from harmful chemicals.

 Age-Appropriate Designs